 When parents speak two different languages at home, it is natural for children to learn both languages to communicate with their parents.
 Research shows that by the age of five, a child can learn and remember up to five different languages.

-How can I help my child learn different languages?
+How can you help your child learn different languages at young age?

 In the following ways, you can help your child learn different languages: